Skip to content

 How the scam started can still matter

-If the information was entered through a suspicious email or login page, compare phishing scams.
-If it came from a text message, compare smishing scams.
+If the information was entered through a suspicious email or login page, start with phishing scams.
+If it came from a text message, start with smishing scams.

-If a fake support caller asked for passwords, codes, remote access, or bank details, compare tech support scams.
+If a fake support caller asked for passwords, codes, remote access, or bank details, start with tech support scams.

 Common questions